sebastiaankok/home-ops/README.md

 ### ✅ Conventions & Notes
 - Keep cluster-level bootstrap manifests (ArgoCD installation, Secrets, Cilium installation) at [nixos-microvm](https://github.com/sebastiaankok/home-ops/tree/main/modules/virtual/k3s-home).
 - ArgoCD controller (apps-of-apps pattern) deploys chart and includes required values file using multi-source
-- Prefer immutable image tags in apps; use Renovate to propose updates.
-- Use Nix flakes for reproducible host configs; keep flake inputs committed to the repo.
 - Secret management via `sops-nix`
 - MicroVM support for lightweight VMs directly in Nix
-- Home Manager for consistent user environments
 - Nixvim-powered Neovim with LSP, treesitter, telescope, and more

 With this setup, both my **infrastructure** and my **developer experience** live in a **single, version-controlled repo**.